 If someone runs an ad with me, and nobody clicks it, I still get the rate they said they’d pay me for advertising for the day.
 Google doesn’t do that.
-In addition, because of this difference there’s no concern about clicking on the ads shown on your site.
+In addition, because of this difference, there’s no concern about clicking on the ads shown on your site.
 I’m not getting paid per-click, so if I find an ad interesting that’s being shown on my site then I’ll click it.
 Google frowns on that with Adsense.
-Actually, they forbid it.
+Actually, they forbid it and will ban you.

 Publishers have control over ads placed on their site.
 If you want you can require all ads wanting to be placed with you be approved.
 There’s also some options for the type of ads.
 If you don’t want any NSFW ads on your site then you don’t have to accept them, and that’s a hands-off option, you don’t have to manually decline them.